aadeliee22/aadeliee22.github.io/_posts/2020-12-24-tsp-presentation.md

 use_math: true
 ---

+This page is for the summary of my presentation on course "Thermal & Statistical Physics".
+Actual presentation in [here](https://www.overleaf.com/read/bcvtfwnjgzmd).

 ## Classical Ising model

 For the simplest Ising model for spin-1/2, the energy configuration is given by Hamiltonian.